trello-archive/RxLifecycle/README.md

     .subscribe();
 ```

-Alternatively, you can let RxLifecycle determine the appropriate time to unsubscribe:
+Alternatively, you can let RxLifecycle determine the appropriate time to end the sequence:

 ```java
 myObservable